Luchador/Bens_Branch/README.md

 Note: These changes require alterations to the game's original files.
 You can find these files in the build/mods folder.

+* CI Training: Added more decorations including models contained in the original game's ROM, but never used
+* CI Training: Front doors and hangar doors are openable
 * Investigation: Added tables with microscopes in some lab rooms
 * Investigation: Fixed Night Vision goggles item using the IR Specs model
 * Villa: Brightened up the dock clipping tiles, which were oddly dark